zchfzchf/forCBA/Readme.md

       4> Pull all the files to this folder
       5> Double click \ZCovid19Game\COVID19Game\COVID19Game.sln to open
       6> Caution: check whether the username in SignUp.feature (in folder Features in the project COVID19Game) exists first: a> Yes.
-Change the value to a non-existing username b> No. Go to step 7>
+Change the value to a non-existing username, then go to step 7 b> No. Go to step 7
       7> Click menu Test-> Run all Tests